broward/ModelDrivenNode/README.md

 ===============

-Model Driven Node.js REST server generated via xsd
+Model Driven Node.js REST server generated via xsd.

 This began as a testing artifact which I developed in a couple of days.
 It generates a node.js server from an xsd schema applied against velocity templates to generate the app.js,models.js, routes.js, schemas, jade views and test records.
 It uses mongoose ORM, mongodb and express.